n1654/monitoring/README.md

 This stack provides [resource metrics](https://github.com/kubernetes/metrics#resource-metrics-api) by deploying the [Prometheus Adapter](https://github.com/DirectXMan12/k8s-prometheus-adapter/).
 This adapter is an Extension API Server and Kubernetes needs to be have this feature enabled, otherwise the adapter has no effect, but is still deployed.

+Prerequisites:
+1. swap disabled
+2. AppArmor/SELinux disabled
+3. kubectl and kubelet are installed and its version is 1.21.2
+4. Docker installed

 Start minikube with the following parameters:
-`minikube start --kubernetes-version=v1.19.2 --memory=6g --bootstrapper=kubeadm --extra-config=kubelet.authentication-token-webhook=true --extra-config=kubelet.authorization-mode=Webhook --extra-config=scheduler.address=0.0.0.0 --extra-config=controller-manager.address=0.0.0.0`
+`minikube start --kubernetes-version=v1.21.2 --memory=6g --bootstrapper=kubeadm --extra-config=kubelet.authentication-token-webhook=true --extra-config=kubelet.authorization-mode=Webhook --extra-config=scheduler.address=0.0.0.0 --extra-config=controller-manager.address=0.0.0.0`

 The kube-prometheus stack includes a resource metrics API server, so the metrics-server addon is not necessary.
 Ensure the metrics-server addon is disabled on minikube:
 `$ minikube addons disable metrics-server`